runabol/piper/README.md

 ## Subflow

 Starts a new job as a sub-flow of the current job.
-Output of the sub-flow job will then become the output of the task.
+Output of the sub-flow job will be the output of the task.

 ```
 - type: subflow